285 FlaresTwitter6Facebook165Google+13StumbleUpon0Pin It Share101285 Flares×

 Aah this is a fun story that involves a lot of countries.
 Once upon a time, Vid used to live in Singapore.
 At the time, I used to teach English Literature at the University of Delhi and I loved my job.Vid moved to Delhi so we could be together – this lasted all of two months

 Shortly after Vid moved to Delhi, I got an amazing scholarship to pursue the degree of my dreams – Phd At University of Leeds.
 So off I went to England.
-Before I knew it, Vid resigned from his job in Delhi and landed in UK.
+Before I knew it, Vid resigned from his job in Delhi and landed at my doorstep in UK.
 Yipee

 Both of us in Delhi